SANS002/E-Cormmerce_MVC/README.md

 ## Tools I have used and their alternative

-- Visual Studio 2022 (Alternatives : .NET SDK + VS Code or .NET SDK + JetBrains Rider).
+- Visual Studio 2022 (Alternatives : .NET SDK + VS Code or .NET SDK ).
 - Microsoft Sql Server Management Studio (Alternative : mssql extension for vscode / dbeaver).
 - Instead of manually installing `sql server`, you can also used `sql server` which is spun up in `docker`.